slackorama/sethmason.com/content/2007-10-22-intellij-idea-and-linux-not-like-peanut-butter-and-chocolate.markdown

 Tags: intellij, linux, idea

 I love me some Intellij and I love me some Linux.
-Unfortunately, they don’t play too well together.
+Unfortunately, they don't play too well together.
 Lots of keyboard shortcuts do operating system commands.

 For instance, `CTRL+ALT+L` reformats your code in Intellij but it never